musiienko25/timesheet-app/README.md

 # Task description

-Your task is to create a table from a list employees and display their logged timesheets either in a modal or a seperate page.
-Each employees' timesheets must be filterable by month.
+My task was to create a table from a list of employees and display their logged timesheets either in a modal or on a separate page.
+Each employee's timesheets had to be filterable by month.

-Use the technologies that our web app uses (Typescript, Bootstrap/React Bootstrap etc.) and funtional components.
-Also, use React's Context in some way in your application.
+I used the technologies that our web app used, such as Typescript, Bootstrap/React Bootstrap, and functional components.
+Additionally, I incorporated React's Context in some way in the application.

-List of employees can be found from the users.json file and timesheets from timesheets.json.
+I obtained the list of employees from the users.json file and the timesheets from timesheets.json.

 # Task result